nbaudet/dyn-ip/README.md

 cp config.example.yml config.yml
 # -> Now edit config.yml with nano or vim

+# -> Set the path in ´app.js´ at line 18, to the folder where dyn-ip is installed

 # Execute just once
 node app.js once
 # Or launch the cron